theborakompanioni/azure-docs.de-de/articles/connectors/connectors-create-api-slack.md

 <properties
-pageTitle="Verwenden des Slack-Connectors in Ihren Logik-Apps | Microsoft Azure" description="Erste Schritte mit dem Slack-Connector in Ihren Microsoft Azure App Service-Logik-Apps" services=""
+pageTitle=" Use the Slack Connector in your Logic apps| Microsoft Azure" description="Get started using the Slack Connector in your Microsoft Azure App Service Logic apps" services=""
 documentationCenter=""
 authors="msftman"